cyberbush/Shorten-URL-Link/README.md

 # Link Shortener
-This repository contains the source for an application that shortens URL links.
+This application takes an URL link and returns a shortened equivalent link.

 ## Tech/framework used
 Built with React , Material UI